cobwebos/docs/articles/azure-stack/azure-stack-app-service-overview.md

 In addition, the App Service on Azure Stack installer will create a file server.

-## <a name="whats-new-in-technical-preview-3-of-app-service-on-azure-stack"></a>What's New in Technical Preview 3 of App Service on Azure Stack?
+## <a name="whats-new-in-release-candidate-one-of-app-service-on-azure-stack"></a>What's New in Release Candidate One of App Service on Azure Stack?
 ![App Service in the Azure Stack Portal][1]

-Technical Preview 3 of App Service on Azure Stack, builds on top of the second preview and brings a preview of Azure Functions to Azure Stack.
-Azure Functions is an event-based serverless compute experience to accelerate your development.
-New improvements to the stability of the service, updates to the Tenant Portal experience along with updates to the installer experience to give more configuration options.
+Release Candidate One of App Service on Azure Stack, builds on top of the third preview and brings a number of new capabilities and improvements:
+* Azure Functions is now available in ADFS-based Azure Stack environments, including Single Sign on Support for the Functions Portal and Advanced Developer tools (Kudu)
+* Java Support for Web/Mobile/API Applications
+* App Service now manages worker tiers using virtual machine scale sets, improving scale-out capabilities for Service Administrators
+* Localization of Admin Experience
+* New improvements to the stability of the service
+* Updates to the Tenant Portal experience and updates to the install process

 ## <a name="limitations-of-the-technical-preview"></a>Limitations of the Technical Preview